juucustodio/xamarin-docs.pt-br/docs/ios/troubleshooting/mtouch-errors.md

 <a name="MT0039" />

-### <a name="mt0039-applications-targeting-armv6-cannot-reference-xamariniosdll"></a>MT0039: Aplicativos destinados a ARMv6 não é possível fazer referência a xamarin.
+### <a name="mt0039-applications-targeting-armv6-cannot-reference-xamariniosdll"></a>MT0039: Aplicativos destinados a ARMv6 não podem referenciar o xamarin.

 <a name="MT0040" />